-Here are just a few stories about the wonderful children and their families that we have been honored to help.
+Here are just a few stories about the wonderful children and their families that we have been honoured to help.

 Emily got transverse myelitis when she was 16 months old.
 She was parolised from the neck down.